thibautjombart/adegenet_docker/README.md

 Building the docker image
 -------------------------

-To build this image, you first need to download the `Dockerfile` (`docker/testing/Dockerfile`), and then type:
+This is an example building the `adegenet_testing` image, but the same can be applied to other images.
+Replace `thibautjombart` wherever appropriate by your docker account.
+To build the image, you first need to download the `Dockerfile` (`docker/testing/Dockerfile`), and then type (from the folder where `Dockerfile` is present):

 ```
-docker build -t adegenet_devel testing/
+docker build -t adegenet_testing .
 ```

 To tag the image, then use:
 ```
-docker tag adegenet_devel thibautjombart/adegenet:latest
+docker tag adegenet_testing thibautjombart/adegenet_testing:latest
 ```

 To publish the image:
 ```
-docker push thibautjombart/adegenet:latest
+docker push thibautjombart/adegenet_testing:latest
 ```